 - Hulu: 75 million unique monthly visitors

 - 45% of people globally watch an hour or more of online video content every day.

 - 50% of people between the ages of 18 and 34 would drop their current task to watch a new YouTube video from a channel they subscribe to.

 - 40% of Millennials report trusting YouTube for high-quality content.
 60% of them stated that videos on the platform had impacted their personality and worldview.

 - Video is an integral part of the buying journey for consumers in the modern world.
 50% of people on the internet watch videos and product demos before purchasing anything.

 - Videos that go over two minutes in length tend to see a significant drop-off in user retention.
 But, if someone watches more than six minutes of your video, they are likely to stay for the entirety of it.

-- In the last few years alone, mobile video-based advertising spend has increased by 95%.
+- In the last few years alone, mobile video-based advertising spending has increased by 95%.

 - More than 50% of content consumed on YouTube is watched via mobile devices and the YouTube mobile application.

 - 90% of video views on Twitter happen through their mobile app.